 HOA Deck Rules by Community

 Below is our collected data on the most common Loudoun County HOAs.
-Note that rules can change — we verify current guidelines with each ARC before every submission.
+Note that rules can change β we verify current guidelines with each ARC before every submission.

-| Community | Color Restrictions | Material Rules | Height Limits | Approval Timeline | Our Experience |
+| Community | Color Restrictions | Material Rules | Height Limits | Approval Timeline | Project Pattern |

 |---|---|---|---|---|---|

-| Brambleton | Earth tones only; must match home exterior | Composite strongly preferred | Cannot exceed roofline | 3–4 weeks | 50+ decks built |
+| Brambleton | Earth tones only; must match home exterior | Composite strongly preferred | Cannot exceed roofline | 3β4 weeks | First-deck additions and composite upgrades |

-| Broadlands | Neutral/earth palette; dark browns approved | Composite or wood (composite preferred) | Standard height restrictions | 3–4 weeks | 40+ decks built |
+| Broadlands | Neutral/earth palette; dark browns approved | Composite or wood (composite preferred) | Standard height restrictions | 3β4 weeks | Elevated wooded-lot and replacement projects |

-| Ashburn Farm | Earth tones; limited gray options | Wood or composite accepted | Must stay within setbacks | 2–4 weeks | 30+ decks built |
+| Ashburn Farm | Earth tones; limited gray options | Wood or composite accepted | Must stay within setbacks | 2β4 weeks | Replacement and resurfacing decisions |

-| One Loudoun | Modern palette; some grays approved | Composite required | Per unit type (TH vs SFH) | 2–3 weeks | 20+ decks built |
+| One Loudoun | Modern palette; some grays approved | Composite required | Per unit type (TH vs SFH) | 2β3 weeks | Townhome, rooftop, and compact-lot work |

-| Lansdowne | Conservative palette; browns preferred | Composite strongly preferred | Detailed in covenants | 3–4 weeks | 25+ decks built |
+| Lansdowne | Conservative palette; browns preferred | Composite strongly preferred | Detailed in covenants | 3β4 weeks | Estate and screened-porch combinations |

-| South Riding | Earth tones only | Composite or cedar accepted | Standard zoning setbacks | 3–5 weeks | 35+ decks built |
+| South Riding | Earth tones only | Composite or cedar accepted | Standard zoning setbacks | 3β5 weeks | Family outdoor-living and replacement work |

-| Stone Ridge | Neutral earth tones | Composite preferred | Standard restrictions | 3–4 weeks | 20+ decks built |
+| Stone Ridge | Neutral earth tones | Composite preferred | Standard restrictions | 3β4 weeks | Family-focused replacement and screened porch projects |

-| Moorefield Station | Modern earth palette | Composite required for new builds | Per lot/unit type | 2–3 weeks | 15+ decks built |
+| Moorefield Station | Modern earth palette | Composite required for new builds | Per lot/unit type | 2β3 weeks | Modern townhome and compact-yard projects |

-| Belmont Country Club | Premium earth tones; strict | Composite or IPE required | Strict height/size limits | 4–6 weeks | 10+ decks built |
+| Belmont Country Club | Premium earth tones; strict | Composite or IPE required | Strict height/size limits | 4β6 weeks | Estate-tier review with premium materials |

-| Ashburn Village | Earth tones; standard palette | Wood or composite accepted | Standard setbacks | 2–4 weeks | 25+ decks built |
+| Ashburn Village | Earth tones; standard palette | Wood or composite accepted | Standard setbacks | 2β4 weeks | Older-deck replacement and resurface candidates |

-| Loudoun Valley | Neutral palette | Composite preferred | Standard restrictions | 3–4 weeks | 15+ decks built |
+| Loudoun Valley | Neutral palette | Composite preferred | Standard restrictions | 3β4 weeks | Newer-community composite additions |

-| Willowsford | Premium palette; specific Trex colors listed | Composite required | Strict — per lot plan | 4–6 weeks | 10+ decks built |
+| Willowsford | Premium palette; specific Trex colors listed | Composite required | Strict β per lot plan | 4β6 weeks | Estate-lot and conservation-lot review |

 This data reflects our direct experience and may not capture every recent policy change.
 We verify current ARC guidelines before every submission.
 Don't see your community?
-Call us — we likely have experience with your HOA.
+Call us β we likely have experience with your HOA.

 The HOA Submission Process: What Documents Are Needed